Field Guide

 If People Tax is highest

-Block "event season" from consuming vacation.
+Block event season from consuming vacation.
 Set a rule: nobody works two weekends in a row.
 Write it down.
 Share it with your boss.
 Make it real.

 If Portfolio Tax is highest